seanhobeck/seanhobeck/README.md

-# Hi there!
+# Hi, there 👋
-My name is Sean Hobeck, I'm 16 and have been coding for around 6 years with experience in:
+📖 My name is Sean Hobeck, I'm 16 and have been coding for around 6 years with experience in:
 - C
 - C++
 - C# (.NET & Mono)